Bridgette Jordan

-Bridgette Marie Jordan (June 9, 1989 – June 12, 2019) was the smallest living woman according to Guinness World Records at 2 ft 3in (69 cm).
-She was also one of the shortest living siblings according to Guinness World Records with her younger brother Brad was 38 inches tall at 20 years old (in 2011).
+Bridgette Marie Jordan (June 9, 1989 – June 12, 2019) was one of the shortest verified women according to Guinness World Records at 2 ft 3in (69 cm).
+She was also one of the shortest living siblings according to Guinness World Records; her younger brother Brad was 38 inches tall at 20 years old.
 The siblings were born with a rare genetic condition called Microcephalic osteodysplastic primordial dwarfism type II.

-Bridgette Jordan was the smallest woman in the USA.
-She lived in Sandoval, Illinois, having attended college at Kaskaskia College.
+Bridgette Jordan was the smallest woman in the United States; she lived in Sandoval, Illinois and attended college at Kaskaskia College.
 She enjoyed dancing and cheerleading.
 She was on the cheer squad for Kaskaskia.
 She wore an infant size 2 shoe.

 Jordan received the record from the previous Guinness record holder, Elif Kocaman of Kadirli, Turkey, who measured 2 feet, 4.5 inches on September 20, 2011, but then lost the record to Jyoti Amge of Nagpur, India, on December 16, 2011, when Amge turned 18.
+In 2012, the Jordan siblings starred in Big Tiny, a reality series on TLC.

 Jordan was born weighing in at 1 pound, 12 ounces and was 12.5 inches long.
 Her brother Brad was born weighing 2 pounds, 4 ounces, and measured 13.5 inches long.
 Together, the two only reached 5 ft 5in.
 Brad Jordan died on February 21, 2017, at the age of 25.
 Bridgette Jordan died on June 12, 2019.